cnabio/cnab-spec/105-signing.md

 CNAB is composed of a `bundle.json` and a number of supporting images.
 Those images are referenced by the `bundle.json`.
 Thus, digesting those artifacts and including their digest in the `bundle.json` provides a convenient way to store (and locate) digests.

-To that end, in a signed bundle, anything that shows up in the `invocationImages` or `images` section of the `bundle.json` MUST have a digest attached to the image:
+To that end, in a signed bundle, anything that shows up in the `invocationImages` or `images` section of the `bundle.json` MUST have a digested image reference:

 ```json
 {